productml/blurr/docs/Blurr CLI.md

 ## Supported data destinations

-Transformed data is output to S3.
+Transformed data is output to `stdout`.
 Data destination details are defined inside the DTC.

 More destinations will be supported in the future, please create [an issue](https://github.com/productml/blurr/issues/new) to request for a specific data destination!
 Or better yet, contribute to Blurr and build it!